e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 # 5. Support functions and variables

 ### get_msinfo [function] and msinfo [dict]
-Internal task that retrieves information from the inputs file and also directly from the MS.
+An internal task that retrieves information from the inputs file and also directly from the MS.

-This is an inner funtion used by the pipeline, but the output can be useful.
+This is an inner function used by the pipeline, but the output can be useful.
 Produces the dictionary `msinfo` that contains: msfile, msfilename, project, run, sources, mssources, antennas, band, baselines, num_spw, t_ini, t_end, freq_ini, freq_end, chan_Res, nchan, innerchan, polarizations.
 The dictionary is saved with pickle in file `inbase.ms.msinfo.pkl` and `inbase_avg.ms.msinfo.pkl` if average data is produced. `msinfo` can be read with pickle, for example:

 > `msinfo = pickle.load(open('inbase_avg.ms.msinfo.pkl', 'rb'))`